hyperledger-labs/perun-proposals/design/001-RPC-Interface-Specification.md

 #### 3. Open Payment Channel

-Open a payment channel with the peer (corresponding to the `Alias`) with the specified opening balance and challenge duration.
+Open a payment channel with the participants and their balances as specified in the `Opening Balance`. `Challenge duration` is the time available for the node to refute in case of disputes when a state is registered on the blockchain.

 *Parameters*

 * `Session ID`: [String] Unique ID of the session.
-* `PeerAlias`: [String] Alias of peer with whom channel should be opened.
 * `Opening Balance`: [Balance Info]
-* `Challenge Duration in Seconds`: [uint64] Challenge Duration for the channel in seconds.
+* `Challenge Duration in Seconds`: [uint64]

 *Return*